netdata/netdata/packaging/installer/methods/kickstart-64.md

     added.
 -   Installs `netdata-updater.sh` to `cron.daily` to enable automatic updates, unless you added the `--no-updates` option.
--   Prints a message about whether the insallation succeeded for failed for QA purposes.
+-   Prints a message about whether the installation succeeded for failed for QA purposes.

 If your shell fails to handle the above one-liner, you can download and run the `kickstart-static64.sh` script manually.